Globally distributed environmental justice resistance against extractive corporate networks: Methods

-\paragraph{(A) From data to base bipartite networks.} Fig. \ref{fig 2: visual representation} (A) shows the procedure from data to the base bipartite networks: the conflict-actor networks.
-As mentioned previously, the underlying hypothesis used to build bipartite networks is the involvement (with no formal distinction on the type of participation) of an actor within a specific conflict.
-The EJAtlas, among other useful information \citep{martinez2015mapping}, can be conceptualized as composed by two main \textit{data elements}, \textit{events} and \textit{actors}, each one with certain information.
-Each \textit{event}, i.e., each conflict, has a \textit{category}\footnote{Full list of categories in EJAtlas: Mining, Fossil Fuels and Energy, Biomass and Land, Water Management, Infrastructures, Industrial and Utilities, Waste Management, Tourism Recreation, Nuclear, and Biodiversity Conservation.}, a \textit{country} and consequently a \textit{region} \footnote{The considered region in this study are sub-continental areas: Europe, Africa, North America, Latin America, Pacific, China, Russia and Central Asia, South Asia, South East Asia, Middle East, East Asia.}.
-Specifically, \textit{actors} consist of two sub-types, i.e., \textit{EJOs} and \textit{companies}, and each actor has a corresponding \textit{country} and \textit{region} assigned.
+\paragraph{(A) From data to base bipartite networks.} Fig. \ref{fig 2: visual representation}A shows the procedure from data to the base bipartite networks: the conflict-actor networks.
+The underlying hypothesis used to build bipartite networks is the involvement (with no formal distinction on the type of participation) of an actor within a specific conflict.
+The EJAtlas, among other useful information \citep{temper2015mapping}, can be conceptualized as composed by three main \textit{data elements}, \textit{conflicts},\textit{companies}, and \textit{EJOs}, each one with certain information.
+Each \textit{conflict} has a \textit{category}, a \textit{country} of occurrence and consequently a \textit{region}.
+The full list of categories in EJAtlas is: Mining, Fossil Fuels and Energy, Biomass and Land, Water Management, Infrastructures, Industrial and Utilities, Waste Management, Tourism Recreation, Nuclear, and Biodiversity Conservation.
+The considered regions in this study are sub-continental areas: Europe, Africa, North America, Latin America, Pacific, China, Russia and Central Asia, South Asia, South East Asia, Middle East, East Asia.
+Each \textit{company} has a \textit{country} and \textit{region} assigned based on the location of their headquarters. \textit{EJOs} do not have a \textit{country} assigned in the database.
+In this study, we assign a \textit{country} to an EJO when more than 50\% of the \textit{conflicts} it is involved in occur in a given \textit{country}.
+Whenever an EJO has not at least 50\% of the conflicts from a single specific country, they are considered \textit{International} organizations.
+This labelling rule captures transnational environmental justice organizations that operate across multiple countries and therefore cannot be meaningfully associated with a single national context.